 To thank Henry — who was the first English king to write and publish a book — the Pope named him “Defender of the Faith.”
 Though Henry later broke with the Catholic Church, he never relinquished this title.

-Besides the whole ruling a kingdom thing, what else made a young Henry attractive?
-Well, he was tall (over six feet), in good shape (thanks to his love of hunting and jousting) and had beautiful reddish-gold hair.
+Not only did Henry rule a kingdom, but he was also tall (over six feet), in good shape (thanks to his love of hunting and jousting) and had beautiful reddish-gold hair.

-If there had been a Tudor equivalent of Match.com, Henry also could’ve shared the fact that he was an accomplished musician who sang and played instruments such as the recorder and the lute.
+On top of that, he was an accomplished musician who sang and played instruments such as the recorder and the lute.
 In addition, he composed and arranged music himself (his work includes "Pastimes with Good Company," but, contrary to rumor, he wasn’t the man behind "Greensleeves").

 However, all this didn’t make Henry a smashing success with the opposite sex.
 As Professor Diarmaid MacCulloch of Oxford University told The Telegraph in 2015, "His sexual shenanigans were not all that great by the standards of most monarchs of the time.
 He had six wives but having six wives is proof that you’re not really good with ladies — not the other way around."